 Bengal cats should be should only consume cat foods that are consistent with Bengal’s dietary guidelines.
 The following foods are known to cause your Bengal cat diarrhea and other health problems

-Bengal cats’ jungle-like athleticism combined with their high energy levels, creates a very spacial cat demanding certain dietary standards consisting mostly of protein.
-Understanding Bengal breeding history is key to providing the right Bengal cat diet and lifestyle that your cat deserves.
+Bengal cat are becoming extremely popular in across North America, Australia, and the UK.
+Their jungle-like athleticism combined with their high energy levels, creates a very spacial cat demanding certain dietary standards consisting mostly of protein.
+Raising a Bengal kitten can be challenging.
+Therefore, understanding Bengal breeding history is key to providing the right Bengal cat diet and lifestyle that your cat deserves.
 That being said, give your kitty a juicy piece of meat and challenge its mind and body.